naturalis/puppet-linnaeusng/README.md

 Limitations
 -------------
-This module has been built on and tested against Puppet 3 and higher.
+This module has been built on and tested against Puppet 3 and higher. mysql_grant will be reapplied every puppet run, this can be disabled by setting the variable : configuredb to false.
+After setting the variable to false the database class for creation and configuring will not be included anymore.

 The module has been tested on:
 - Ubuntu 12.04LTS